Muthenya/DearChild/BEAUTY OF LIFE.md

 The magnitude of prayer far outweighs that of sin.

 Greater salvation awaits those who have not yet recourse to Christ but will do so in good time.
 Ooh!
-What grate joy awaits them.
+What great joy awaits them.